Stefan Kutzsche

 Stefan Kutzsche (born 15 April 1954) is a Norwegian paediatrician, neonatologist, anaesthesiologist, and historian of medicine.
-His research has focused on neonatology and neuroscience alongside work in medical ethics, medical education, and the history of child healthcare.
+His research has focused on neonatal brain injury physiology and critical-care physiology, alongside work in medical ethics, medical education, and the history of child healthcare.

 Background and career

-He was born in Frankfurt to Norwegian and German parents, his father a physician-bacteriologist, and is a great-grandson of the girls' education pioneers Bernhard and Henriette Pauss.
 He graduated as a medical doctor at the University of Hamburg in 1983 and obtained a PhD (dr.med.) degree in neonatology from the University of Oslo in 2002.
 He is double board certified in paediatrics and anaesthesiology.
-He also holds an MHA in health administration and health economics from the University of Oslo (2006), an MSc in health professions education from the University of Maastricht (2011), and a certificate in paediatric bioethics from the Children's Mercy Bioethics Centre in Kansas City, MO (2013).

-He was a resident at Vestfold Hospital, Akershus University Hospital, and Oslo University Hospital, Ullevål (1985–1991).
-From 1994 to 2005 he was a senior consultant paediatric anaesthesiologist at Ullevål.
-He was an assistant professor at the Institute of Clinical Medicine at the University of Tromsø (1993) and a research fellow at the Pediatric Research Institute/the Institute for Surgical Research at the University of Oslo/The National Hospital (1994–1998).
-From 2000 to 2005 he was a senior consultant in paediatric intensive care medicine at Ullevål, heading the department 2001–2002.
-From 2005 to 2014 he was a senior consultant neonatologist at Ullevål.
-He also served with No. 330 Squadron of the Royal Norwegian Air Force in Banak on search and rescue (SAR) and air ambulance missions in northernmost Norway and the waters of the High North 1993–2005.
-He was chief physician at the Norwegian Air Ambulance Foundation 2008–2009.
-From 2014 to 2018 he was based in Kuala Lumpur where he was an associate professor at the International Medical University (IMU), and from 2016 to 2018 the director of the IMU Centre for Education.
-He has also taken part in humanitarian work in Cambodia and Laos, including voluntary work for the Angkor Hospital for Children.
+He has particularly worked with the treatment of children with acute severe illness or injury.
+He was a senior consultant in pediatric anesthesia, pediatric intensive care, and neonatal intensive care at Oslo University Hospital, Ullevål between 1994 and 2014, heading the Pediatric Intensive Care department for a period.
+He also worked at the University of Tromsø and the University of Oslo.
+He served for twelve years with No. 330 Squadron of the Royal Norwegian Air Force in Banak on search and rescue (SAR) and air ambulance missions in northernmost Norway and the waters of the High North, and was later chief physician at the Norwegian Air Ambulance Foundation.
+He spent four years in Kuala Lumpur as an associate professor at the International Medical University (IMU) and director of the IMU Centre for Education.
+He has also taken part in medical humanitarian work in Cambodia and Laos, including at the Angkor Hospital for Children.
 In 2019 he became a special advisor for education at Oslo University Hospital.

-He has been a member and chairman of the Board for Licensing Matters and Foreign Medical Practitioners in Norway (1998–2007), a board member of the Norwegian Society of Pediatricians and editor of its journal Paidos (2009–2014), a member of the Norwegian specialty committee for pediatrics, and a member of the clinical ethics committee at Oslo University Hospital (2012–2014).
-He is an advisory member of the IMU Centre for Bioethics and Humanities, and is a board member of two charitable funds of the Oslo Women's Public Health Association, the Fund for the Benefit of Children and Youth and Oslo Women's Public Health Association Friends' Fund.
+He has been a member and chairman of the Board for Licensing Matters and Foreign Medical Practitioners in Norway (1998–2007), a board member of the Norwegian Society of Pediatricians and editor of its journal Paidos, a member of the Norwegian specialty committee for pediatrics, and a member of the clinical ethics committee at Oslo University Hospital.
+He is an advisory member of the IMU Centre for Bioethics and Humanities, and is a board member of two charitable funds of the Oslo Women's Public Health Association.
 He is a member of the editorial committee of Acta Paediatrica.